 c1=min⁡(1c+0.0001, c1(max⁡))

 where c1(max) is the upper limit to the correction factor, or a maximum factor by which we are willing to multiply the parameters.
-We set c1(max) = 10 because the value doesn’t affect the shape of the curve below the limit and only very low K values would lead c1 to reach this level at the DO treatments of the data.
+We set c1(max) = 10 because the value does not affect the shape of the curve below the limit and only very low K values would lead c1 to reach this level at the DO treatments of the data.
 The correction factor c1 was multiplied by JvM, μemb, and μlar to increase them with decreasing DO.

 To find the best value of K for each DEBkiss parameter or combination of parameters, we added K as a model parameter and estimated it using the BYOM optimization to minimize NLL.
 We used initial criteria to identify the candidate parameters for inclusion in the best fitting model.
-The initial criteria for a given DEBkiss parameter were 1) that altering the parameter must lead to a change in at least one state variable in the same direction as the observed effect of hypoxia, and 2) that the final best model must include parameter(s) that account for the changes in all three state variables for which low oxygen data exist.
+The initial criteria for a given DEBkiss parameter were 1) that altering the parameter must lead to a change in at least one state variable in the same direction as the observed effect of hypoxia, and 2) that the final best model must include parameter(s) that account for the changes in all three state variables (X, Y, and Z) for which low oxygen data exist.
 For example, yBA does not meet the first criterion because applying c to it has no effect on any of the state variables. μemb meets the first criterion because applying c1 to it changes the survival state variable, but it does not change total length or egg buffer mass over time so a model with a correction factor for μemb alone does not meet criterion 2.
 Once we narrowed down the list of candidate parameters that met criterion 1 (summarized in Table 3 with examples in Figure 4) we estimated K and calculated AIC with a correction factor applied to each individual parameter and every combination of two, three, or four parameters.
 We did not apply the correction factor to JaAm and yVA simultaneously because they are multiplied together to obtain JV and their individual contributions to the growth and egg buffer depletion can not be fully separated.
 Although κ met criterion 1, we did not include it as a candidate because we lacked the reproductive data needed to model any potential changes in relative energy allocation under hypoxia.
 We also did not include f despite it meeting criterion 1 because feeding was ad libitum across all experiments.
 We compared the AIC between each model to determine which combination of parameters best fit the data while also meeting criterion 2 and, therefore, which DEB processes best explain the hypoxia effects observed in experiments (Table 4).

 Figure 3.
 The effect of DO on correction factor c (A) at three different values of shape parameter K, and correction factor c1 (B) as a function of c.